 There are no right and wrong choices when it comes to bedrooms at Summer’s Lodge.
 So just anticipate and enjoy bedtime.
 Wrap yourself up in bed linen and towels sourced and laundered through a hotel-laundry company for premium quality, and sleep like a hunk of driftwood on a deserted beach.

 Pick from eight bedrooms, with flexible accommodation in most rooms, thanks to the wonders of zip-and-link.
 There’s even a wheelchair-friendly room downstairs with wheel-in wetroom.

 The master en-suite bedroom and bedrooms two to four come with a kingsize bed or two singles, while bedroom five offers the disabled-friendly accommodation with direct outside access.
-Bedroom six sleeps one in a sofa bed on the ground floor, while bedroom seven is a single bed.
+Bedrooms six & seven are both single rooms, sleeping one in each.
 Bedroom 8 is a double room in the loft with its own bathroom on the same floor.